sanndyrmdhn/sanndyrmdhn/README.md

 ### 👨‍💻 About Me
 - 🏫 Student at **SMP NEGERI 13 MALANG**
-- 📚 Still learning about **HTML, CSS, Javascript, Python and Shell**
+- 📚 Still learning about **HTML, CSS, Javascript, Shell or Bash and Python**
 - 🔧 Currently working in **Vulkan Optimizer**
 - 💡 Passionate about **Android Development**